TotallyInformation/uib-template-test/README.md

 ## Installation

 1. Add a suitable uibuilder node to your Node-RED flow and set the `url` then deploy.
-2. Open the uibuilder node in the Editor and choose "Load an external template using Degit" from the Template dropdown.
+2. Open the uibuilder node in the Editor and choose "Simple ES Module Template (external)" from the Template dropdown.
-3. Paste the following URL into the text box: `TotallyInformation/uib-template-test`
-4. Click the "Load" button.
+3. Click the "Load" button.

 The template will be downloaded and installed into the node's instance folder and is then ready to use.
 You can examine the files in the Files tab or open the instance folder in your code editor.